pgxcentre/genipe/docs/tutorials/tutorial_linear.rst

    ...

-We provide a *dummy* phenotype file (where values, except for ``Gender``, were randomly generated).
+We provide a *dummy* phenotype file (where values, except for ``Gender``, were randomly generated for 60 founders of the dataset).
 The following command should download the phenotype file.

 .. code-block:: bash